PaulMarren/User-Centric/README.md

    1. As a Returning Visitor, I want to check the class schedule to plan my workouts.
    2. As a Returning Visitor, I want to find out about special promotions or discounts for existing members.
-   3. As a Frequent Visitor, I want to check for new updates, new classes, or added facilities.
+   3. As a Returning Visitor, I want to check for new classes, added facilities or equipment.

 ### Design